 Fiber is a substance found in plants.
-Dietary fiber -- the kind you eat -- is found in fruits, vegetables, and grains.
+Dietary fiber, the kind you eat, is found in fruits, vegetables, and grains.
 Your body cannot digest fiber, so it passes through your intestines quickly.

-You should eat 20 to 35 grams of fiber a day.
-To get more into your diet, eat different types of foods, such as fruits, vegetables, and grains.
-You will also need to read food labels carefully to see how much fiber they have.
+Read food labels carefully to see how much fiber they have.
 Choose foods that have higher amounts of fiber.